Bristol Premier League Division Three rules and formats 2024

 But this can only apply with the PRIOR agreement of both players.

-This could be in another Bristol Backgammon competition, or any other event with face-to-face play.
+This could be in another Bristol Backgammon competition, or any other event.

 BUT IT IS NOT PERMISSIBLE TO PLAY A SINGLE PREMIER LEAGUE MATCH AND COUNT IT AS TWO RESULTS!

-This must be paid by the end of March, and will go into the fund for the engraving on the Premier Three trophy, engraved mementoes for the winner and runner-up, and cash prizes for the top three finishers.
+This must be paid by the end of February, and will go into the fund for the engraving on the Premier Three trophy, engraved mementoes for the winner and runner-up of each division, and cash prizes for the top finishers in each division.
 An admin fee amounting to no more than 10% of the total fund will be charged by Bristol Backgammon.

 The split into two or more Divisions